iamzeynepcetin/mlops_project/README.md

 conda create --name project_env python=3.9
 pip install -r project_env_requirements.txt
 ```
 You need to create .aws folder in the root folder and then you need to fill this file with your aws credentials.
 After this you need to create bucket named mlflowrunss3 and a folder named mlflow under this bucket.
-There is a sample .aws folder in (doldur).
-Then there are 2 service files running mlflow server and ui.
+There is a sample [.aws folder](https://github.com/iamzeynepcetin/mlops_project/tree/main/.aws)  Then there are 2 service files running mlflow server and ui.
 There are supposed to be under etc/systemd/system path.
-You can copy form here(link ver).
+You can copy from [here](https://github.com/iamzeynepcetin/mlops_project/tree/main/service_files) .
 For the MLflow service files and scripts, you need to change the IP with your own.
+And please make sure you have project_env and .aws folder.

+There is commands for building necessary tools and services.
+1. MLflow service files
 ```bash
 mkdir /root/.aws
 cd etc/systemd/system